 It won’t hurt to put on some background music.
 So just try it out.

 My suggestion is that depending on the task that you are working on, you may want to choose to play songs (with lyric) or just plain music.

-When I’m writing an article or doing some work that requires my full attention, I will not play songs with lyrics I choose to play plain music in the background.
+When I’m writing an article or doing some work that requires my full attention, I will not play songs with lyrics.
+I choose to play plain music on the background.